msalemor/ai-tutors/genai-development/genai-intro.md

 2. **Few-shot Prompting**: Unlike zero-shot, few-shot prompting provides the model with a few examples of the task at hand, helping it understand the context and desired output format better.
 3. **Chain-of-Thought Prompting**: This approach encourages the model to "think out loud" by detailing its reasoning process step by step, leading to more transparent and explainable answers.

 There are many techniques.
 These techniques can be combined and customized based on the specific requirements of the task and the capabilities of the language model being used.
-If you are developer, you may think of prompts as program that has inputs, carries out semantic instructions and rules, and outputs the results in the requested format with samples of the outputs if necessary.
+If you are developer, you may think of a prompt as program that has inputs, carries out semantic instructions and applies rules, and outputs the results in the requested format with samples of the outputs if necessary.
 Thinking of prompts this way may help you craft more powerful prompts for productivity and for your applications.

 #### References